x89cyber/pdfsearch/README.md

 # pdfsearch
-Search pdf files and pdf files in zip archives
+Search pdf files recursively for a specified search term starting at a specified search path.
+If zip files are encountered in the search path that contain pdf files in the archive they will be extracted and searched.

 ### Requirements
 #### Python